-The atmosphere is safe for the baby, with the anticipation that the feeling of comfort and safety will lead to stress reduction, to then open the possibility for the growth of trust in the adults who spend many hours with him.
+The atmosphere is safe for the baby, with the anticipation that the feeling of comfort and safety will lead to stress reduction and to then open the possibility for the growth of trust in the adults who spend many hours with him.
 Occupational therapists, physiotherapists, psychologists, social workers, speech therapists, etc. are trained to use RPT in the same manner.
 Individual personalities will produce natural differences.
-The baby is in intensive one-on-one therapy that takes place for the most part in a playroom specially equipped with large soft, and simple toys.
+The baby is in intensive one-on-one therapy that takes place for the most part in a playroom specially equipped with large, soft and simple toys.
 The team of therapists observes the baby, records his behavior and consistently monitors this process by videotapes and charts.

 Parents are present throughout the program and view therapeutic sessions through a one-way mirror.
-They also have separate sessions with their baby and become skilled observers of his behavior patterns and very high skilled caregivers..
+They also have separate sessions with their baby and become skilled observers of his behavior patterns and very highly skilled caregivers.

 © Mifne Center